 Here are some of the skills that your therapist may help you build:

 - Discern between needs and wants.
 Identify your needs and recognize them as non-negotiable, while also recognizing your wants as negotiable and becoming more flexible with your requests.

 - Practice saying “no.” No matter how small a request is, try saying “Maybe, let me think about it” instead of automatically complying with the request.
 Give yourself more time to explore whether it’s something you’re willing to do, rather than agreeing out of fear or guilt.

 - Clarify and prioritize your needs.
 What is most important to you in a relationship—honesty, affection, encouragement?
 What is non-negotiable—respect, safety, fidelity?
 It’s okay to have one or two “deal-breaker” needs that absolutely must be met in order for you to continue in the relationship.

 Remember, a healthy relationship is one in which both partners are able to express needs on an equal basis without fear of retaliation or abandonment.
 A trained therapist can help both you and your partner to understand and practice relationship skills that create a balanced, fair, and reciprocal dynamic between the two of you.

 In couples therapy at the Bay Area CBT Center, we help partners clarify the values they wish to emphasize in their relationship.
 To learn more about how we can help, you can click here to book an appointment online.
+CBT tools available on our CBT Questionnaires page.
 We have office locations in both San Francisco and Oakland.